 Meet Mother Amy

-The Rev. Amy Underhill Lythgoe has served as our rector since August 2022.
-She is grateful to be worshipping and serving with our community as we discern together how God is calling us to show up to love and serve one another and the world.
+The Rev. Amy Underhill Lythgoe has been our rector since August 2022.
+She is grateful to be worshiping and serving with our community as we discern together how God is calling us to show up to love and serve one another and the world.
 Her favorite scripture passage is 1 John 4:7, “Beloved, let us love one another, for love comes from God; and everyone who loves is born of God and knows God.”
-The commandment to love one another isn’t always easy, and it’s crucial for our interconnected flourishing and success.
+The commandment to love one another isn’t always easy, and it’s vital for our interconnected flourishing and success.
 She believes Albert Einstein got it right when he wrote, “If we want our species to survive, if we are to find meaning in life, if we want to save the world and every being that inhabits it, love is the one and only answer.”

-Mother Amy and her husband Dennis value spending time with their blended family of six children, their spouses and partners, two grandchildren, and not nearly enough dogs.
-They also enjoy traveling, hiking, card games, road trips, sing-alongs, and snacking.
+Mother Amy and her husband Dennis value spending time with their blended family of six children, their spouses and partners, three grandchildren, and not nearly enough dogs.
+They also enjoy hiking, card games, road trips, and snacking.
 Her favorite holy one is Blessed Julian of Norwich with her reminder in Revelations of Divine Love that “All shall be well, and all shall be well, and all manner of thing(s) shall be well.”